 Bringing in new recruits is how they make money

 Part of the process of becoming a new recruit, is completing an online financial needs analysis.
-Once this is complete, you are offered a complimentary financial plan - this means they won't charge you an upfront fee.
+Once this is complete, you are offered a complimentary financial plan - this means they won't charge you an upfront fee for preparing the recommendations.
 Your sponsor, or a licensed agent in their team, will show you all the insurance and investment products you personally need to secure your financial future.
 They will earn commission on any products new recruits sign up for.

 The WFG systems manual states 'WFG associates are not required to purchase any products, goods, services, inventory, marketing plan or property of any kind, or pay any consideration in exchange for becoming or remaining an independent contractor of WFG'.